 Survey methods

-Fish surveys were point counts of 7 m radius (Seychelles) or belt transects of 50 m length (Maldives, Chagos, GBR) conducted on hard-bottom reef habitat at 8-10 m depth.
-Surveys were designed to minimise diver avoidance or attraction.
-In point counts, large mobile species were censused before smaller reef-dwelling species.
+Fish surveys were point counts of 7 m radius (Seychelles) or belt transects of 50 m length (Maldives, Chagos, GBR) conducted on hard-bottom reef slope habitat at 3-8 m depth.
+Surveys were designed to minimise diver avoidance or attracting fish.
+In point counts, large mobile species were censused before smaller territorial species.
 In belt transects, large mobile fish were surveyed in one direction for a 5 m transect width, and small site-attached species were recorded in the opposite direction for a 2 m transect width.
 For both survey types, all diurnal, non-cryptic (>8 cm) reef-associated fish were counted and sized to the nearest centimetre (total length, TL).
 TL measurements were calibrated by estimating the length of sections of PVC pipe and comparing it to their known length prior to data collection each day.
 All fish sizes (total length, cm) were then converted to body mass (grams) using published length ~ weight relationships (Froese and Pauly 2018), and standardised by survey area to give species-level biomass estimates that were comparable across datasets (kg ha-1).
 The UVC dataset included 101 herbivore species, with 11 species common to all four regions (Table S1).
 Although we combined two UVC methods to estimate fish biomass, point counts and belt transects give comparable biomass estimates (Samoilys and Carlos 2000).
+Observation error and bias were minimised because one observer (NAJG) performed all fish surveys.

-Following fish surveys, benthic habitat composition was surveyed with 50 m line transects.
-Benthos composition was recorded by identifying the benthic taxa directly under the transect line at 50 cm intervals.
+Following fish surveys, benthic habitat composition was surveyed with eight 10 m line intercept transects (Seychelles), or 50 m point intercept (benthos recorded every 50 cm) transects (Maldies, Chagos Archipelago, and Great Barrier Reef).
 Taxa were grouped into broad functional groups (e.g. CCA, macroalgae, turf algae) and, if they were hard corals, identified to genus level.
-The structural complexity of the reef was visually estimated on a six-point scale, ranging from 0 (no vertical relief) to 5 (complex habitat with caves and overhangs) (Polunin and Roberts 1993), which correlates strongly with a range of other methods for capturing the structural complexity of coral reefs (Wilson et al. 2007).
-Observation error and bias were minimised because one observer (NAJG) performed all surveys, except for benthic surveys in Seychelles (SW).
+The structural complexity of the reef was visually estimated on a six-point scale, ranging from 0 (no vertical relief) to 5 (complex habitat with caves and overhangs) (Polunin and Roberts 1993), which correlates strongly with a range of other methods for capturing the structural complexity of coral reefs (Wilson et al. 2007)., except for benthic surveys in Seychelles (SW).
 Survey methods and site descriptions for each region are described in the Supplementary Material.

 Herbivore feeding observations